Two Day Gentleman Jack LGBT Calderdale Adventure

 In the afternoon, why not stroll along the peaceful canal path, or hire a bike from the station and cycle?
 Alternatively, the picturesque hilltop village of Heptonstall, perched above Hebden is worth a visit, as are the enchanting woods and tumbling streams of Hardcastle Crags – it’s dog-friendly so perfect if you have a four-legged family member with you.

 Try and time your visit to coincide with the joyful festival that is Happy Valley Pride, an eclectic, alternative and inclusive week-long celebration of LGBT+ life for everyone.
-In 2019 it will run 22 to 28 July.
-With legendary club night Duckie!, Jonny Woo and Suzi Ruffell in the line-up, this is a party you won’t want to miss….
+We'll post the dates of the next festival that can take place ehre, or keep an eye on our What's On page.

 Halfway between Leeds and Manchester, handy for rail and road, we’re ideally placed for a great weekend break away.